hu553in/salary-calculator/README.md

 ## Description

-This project is a simple server-side app for calculating salary of different employee types using different formulas.\
+This project is a simple client-server app for calculating salary of different employee types using different formulas.\
-The purpose of this project is to learn layered architecture and testing.
+The purpose of this project is to learn layered architecture and some types of testing.

 ## Tech stack

 * Kotlin
 * Spring Boot
+* React
 * PostgreSQL
+* nginx

-## How to use
+## How to run

 1. Install `GNU Make`, `Docker`, `Docker Compose`, `OpenJDK` (≥ 11)
+2. Create a relative symlink to [GUI](https://github.com/hu553in/salary-calculator-gui) named `./gui` (e.g. `ln -rs ../salary-calculator-gui ./gui`)
-2. Run `make` to run the app (or `make test` to run tests instead) in the project root directory
+3. Run `make` to run the app (or `make test` to run tests instead)